lainio/err2/README.md

 If `StackTraceWriter` is not set no stack tracing is done.
 This is the default because in the most cases proper error messages are enough and panics are handled immediately anyhow.

+#### Manual Stack Tracing

+err2 offers two error catchers for manual stack tracing: `CatchTrace` and `CatchAll`.
+The first one lets you to handle errors and it will print stack trace to `stderr` for panic and `runtime.Error`.
+The second is same but you have separated handler function for panic and `runtime.Error` so you can decide by yourself where to print them or what to do with them.

 #### Error Handler